Block M

 Project Manager & Engineer

-Designed, built, and programmed the world's most powerful robotic t-shirt cannon.
-This out-of-work project was funded by Koops Automation and is used for marketing and community events.
+I designed, built, and programmed the world's most powerful mobile robotic t-shirt cannon.
+Alongside two of my friends, this out-of-work project was funded by Koops Automation and is used for marketing and community events.
+Our goal was to create a technically sound robot that demonstrates the coolness of STEM, while simultaneously promoting Koops Automation.

 Technical Specs: